Fred Hampton: In film

 A 27-minute documentary, Death of a Black Panther: The Fred Hampton Story, was used as evidence in the civil suit.
 The 2002 documentary The Weather Underground shows in detail how that group was deeply influenced by Hampton and his death—as well as showing that Hampton kept his distance from them for being what he called "adventuristic, masochistic and Custeristic".

 Much of the first half of Eyes on the Prize episode 12, "A Nation of Law?", chronicles Hampton's leadership and extrajudicial killing.
 The events of his rise to prominence, Hoover's targeting of him, and Hampton's subsequent death are also recounted with footage in the 2015 documentary The Black Panthers: Vanguard of the Revolution.

 The Murder of Fred Hampton is a documentary shot from within the movement, released in 1971.
 It has no narration, relying solely on footage shot from within the Black Panther organization and portraying Hampton and his colleagues on their own terms.

 In the 1999 TV miniseries The 60s, Hampton appears serving free breakfast with the BPP.
 David Alan Grier plays Hampton.

+In 2020, documentary First Rainbow Coalition, which discussed Hampton's role in organizing the First Rainbow Coalition would be released as an episode of PBS tv series Independent Lens.

 The Trial of the Chicago 7 (2020) features Kelvin Harrison Jr. as Hampton, in which he advises Bobby Seale as he was denied counsel, with the Chicago Seven.

 Judas and the Black Messiah is a 2021 film about O'Neal's betrayal of Hampton.
 The film stars Daniel Kaluuya as Hampton and was directed by Shaka King.
 It premiered at the Sundance Film Festival on February 1, 2021.
 For his performance, Kaluuya won the Academy Award for Best Supporting Actor.